faasjs/faasjs/images/bun/README.md

 ## Features

 - Base on `oven/bun:alpine` with tiny image size and bun lts version.
+(Also support debian with `faasjs/bun:debian`)

 ## Usage